Skip to main content

 Your current setup does not automatically satisfy another country's registration rules.
 For example, in Australia, GST registration can be required at $75,000 turnover, and once required, registration must be completed within 21 days; non-residents may choose standard or simplified GST registration, and simplified registration issues a 12-digit ARN but does not provide an ABN or GST credits.

-Whether a dedicated business account is legally mandatory in the UK is not verified in this pack.
-It is still a cleaner operating choice to open one early and keep your evidence pack tidy with four basics: all client payments into one account, owner transfers labelled clearly, monthly statements saved as PDFs, and each expense matched to a receipt or invoice.
+It is still a cleaner operating choice to open one early and keep your records tidy with four basics: all client payments into one account, owner transfers labelled clearly, monthly statements saved as PDFs, and each expense matched to a receipt or invoice.

 This pack does not verify current Class 2 or Class 4 thresholds or rates.
-Verify the live position using [Add current National Insurance thresholds/rates after verification], then reconcile your estimate to your filed Self Assessment rather than relying on monthly guesswork.
+Confirm the live National Insurance thresholds and rates from official HMRC guidance before using them in a forecast, then reconcile your estimate to your filed Self Assessment rather than relying on monthly guesswork.

 Avoid mixing tax, banking, and client evidence across inboxes and folders.
 Keep one record set per client or tax event with the contract, invoices, payment proof, expense documents, and any HMRC notice or Self Assessment reference that relates to it.